Last updated on March 27th, 2023 at 09:00 pm

 In the meantime we are harvesting from our extra large family patch, which is at least thirty years old, and possibly much older.

-The rhubarb stalks are large, but tender, and absolutely full of flavour.
+The rhubarb stalks are large, but tender, and absolutely full of flavor.

 To use up rhubarb, it’s always good to get creative and try some rhubarb recipes.